How to Get Rid of Shin Splints

 And though there are definitely worse running-related injuries, it’s hard to look on the bright side when your shins feel like they’re going to fall off with every step.

-Fortunately, there’s a lot you can do to prevent shin splints from happening in the first place.
+Fortunately, there’s a lot you can do to prevent this demonic injury from happening in the first place.

-And if you’re already dealing with them, there’s plenty you can do to speed up the healing process, too.
+And if you’re already dealing with them, there’s plenty you can do to get rid of shin splints.

 Let’s start with the basics and then I’ll walk you through the best ways to treat shin splints and then prevent them from ever happening again.